eosphere/eos-voter/deployment.md

 sudo -u www-data pm2 startup systemd
 ```

-It will return to you a command you need to enter into the prompt to run as sudo.
+It may return to you a command you need to enter into the prompt to run as sudo.

 ### Run webpack to compress javascript